reportico-web/reportico/README.md

 ## Install

-Reportico is best installed via composer.
+Reportico is best installed via composer or zip downloads are available from the releases page https://github.com/reportico-web/reportico/releases

 To install the latest stable version use the following composer command under a web folder